 This is an analysis of assessment, methodology, curriculum, instructional procedures, and adaptations of materials and strategies for children with significant special needs.
 Thirty hours of an assigned practicum are included.
 Teacher candidates analyze assessment, methodology, curriculum, instructional procedures and adaptations of materials and strategies for children with significant special needs.
 Thirty hours of an assigned practicum are included.
 This is a Writing in the Discipline (WID) course.

-Prerequisite: SPED 210, SPED 312, or consent of department chair.
+Prerequisite: SPED 210 or SPED 210W, SPED 312 or SPED 312W, or consent of department chair.

 Offered: Spring.